D3ltaa/Discord-Bot-Project/README.md

 ## Repository Structure
 - `/Ticket-with-button-main`: Support ticket bot with interactive buttons for creating and managing tickets.
 - `/Welcome-Bot`: Automated welcome bot that greets new members with custom images.
-- `/[future-module]`: Additional bots and utilities will be added here.

 Each directory has its own README.md explaining its contents in detail.